 Check your credit report and amend any details that aren't correct.

-- Get on the electoral roll and close any outstanding accounts you no longer use
+Close any outstanding credit accounts you no longer use

-- Don’t apply for too much credit in a short space of time
+But don't apply for too much credit in a short space of time

 Lenders look at your credit report when you apply for a loan, credit card, mortgage or any other type of credit account to see what you already owe, how well you are keeping up with your repayments and whether you can afford to borrow more.
 Your credit score often matters more than having substantial savings or income.